 The good news?
 A clogged cartridge usually leaves very obvious clues, and once you know what to look for (and how to fix it), you can get your printer running smoothly again.

-Epson printers: Go to Setup → Maintenance → Nozzle Check.
+Epson: Setup → Maintenance → Nozzle Check

 HP printers: Open the HP Smart App → Tools → Print Quality Report.